Work Formula

 What This Formula Means

-The transfer of energy that occurs when a force causes an object to move through a distance in the direction of the force, calculated as the dot product of force and displacement vectors.
+The transfer of energy that occurs when a force causes an object to move through a distance in the direction of the force, calculated as , where is the angle between the force and the displacement.
+Measured in joules (J).

 Formal View